Skip to Main Content

 Faculty, Staff & Students

-Members of the UCB campus community with an active CalNET ID can use the ESRI site license for geocoding if the output of this process is for research, teaching, or other academic activity.
+UCB faculty, staff, and students with an active CalNet ID can use the Esri site license for geocoding if the output of this process is for research, teaching, or other academic activity.

 Important

 Do not use an online geocoding service, a public access computer or a networked computer with restricted use data (RUD).
 Restricted use data may include data about sensitive topics, or deal with vulnerable populations, proprietary information, or personal identifiers.
 If your data deal with human subjects, you should make sure the ways you are protecting the data conform with IRB requirements and campus minimum security standards.
-Contact the D-Lab for information on working with RUD.
+Contact the D-Lab or the Research Data Management program for information on working with RUD.